London's getting a swish new airport lounge with the opening of the American Express Centurion Lounge at Heathrow Terminal 3.

 The American Express Centurion Lounge joins T3's throng of established lounges of Oneworld members such as British Airways, Cathay Pacific and Qantas, along with Virgin Atlantic and Emirates, and the airline-independent No1 Lounge and Club Aspire Lounge.

 In short: if you can't get into a lounge before your flight from Heathrow Terminal 3, you're simply not trying hard enough.

-As previously reported, American Express is also rebranding its airport lounges in Sydney and Melbourne as Centurion Lounges, which will take them a rung above being AMEX Lounges with a more premium food and drinks offering – although how this will affect the current guest list remains to be seen.
+As previously reported, American Express will rebranding its Sydney and Melbourne airport lounges as Centurion Lounges, which will take them a rung above being AMEX Lounges with a more premium food and drinks offering.